DanielSameh/MovieApp-Had-Task/README.md

 # Tools & Technologies Used in project
-- React Native to implement the application in both platform IOS and Android <br>
+- Expo React Native to implement the application <br>
 - Axios to make requests and intergrate RESTFUL Api <br>

 # Installation